Principles of Resistance Training

 Intensity and Duration

 For muscular development and health enhancement, the intensity of resistance training may be set by selecting a weight that can be lifted at least 8 times but no more than 12 times.
 This weight probably represents 70% to 80% of a maximum effort.
 Each of these lifts is called a repetition.
 The duration of resistance training is determined by the number of repetitions of each exercise and the number of sets completed; 8 to 12 repetitions of an exercise constitutes one set of that exercise.
 If the development of strength is the primary goal, you may select the appropriate resistance for each exercise by determining, through trial and error, the amount of weight needed to perform 6 repetitions maximum (RM).
 This means that you are strong enough to perform 6 repetitions but not 7.
 This is the basis of progressive resistance exercise.
-For example, if the RM for the bench press is 120 Ib, you should perform 3 sets of this exercise in the following manner -
+For example, if the RM for the bench press is 120 Ib, you should perform 3 sets of this exercise in the following manner -The intensity level for resistance exercise varies according to the system used.
+The intensity level for isometric exercise usually ranges from a minimum of two thirds maximum force to maximum force.
+The duration of exercise is the total of the time it takes to devote 30 seconds of muscle contraction to each of the exercises.
+The muscles should be stressed for 30 seconds at several joint angles in the range of motion.

 Frequency